pdee/pdee/doc/variables-python-mode.rst

 py-pychecker-command-args
 -------------------------
-List of string arguments to be passed to pychecker.
+String arguments to be passed to pychecker.

 py-pyflakes-command
 -------------------